Holiday Hazards for Your Pet

 New Year’s Distractions

-Confetti, noisy poppers, and fireworks can be dangerous.
-Confetti can cause intestinal blockages, while loud noises scare pets, leading them to run away.
-Keep pets secured in a safe, quiet space during festivities.
+Confetti, noisy poppers, and fireworks can be harmful.
+Confetti may cause blockages if ingested, and loud noises can frighten pets, making them try to run away.
+Keep pets in a quiet, secure space during celebrations.

 Houseguests

-The hustle and bustle of visitors can be stressful for pets, causing vomiting or other stress-related issues.
-Create a quiet retreat where your pets can relax away from the festivities.
+Visitors and holiday activity can stress pets, sometimes causing vomiting or other stress-related issues.
+Provide a quiet retreat where pets can relax safely away from the festivities.

 Watch the Exits

-With guests coming and going, pets may slip out unnoticed.
-Ensure your pet’s microchip and ID tag information are up to date.
-If they do get lost, use resources like the DoveLewis Lost and Found Database.
+With doors opening frequently, pets may slip outside unnoticed.
+Ensure their microchip and ID tag information are up to date.
+If a pet gets lost, use resources like the DoveLewis Lost and Found Database.

 Holiday Travel

-If you’re traveling with your pet, secure them in a harness or carrier during car rides.
-Never leave them alone in the car.
-Pack essentials like food, medications, and first aid supplies.
-If boarding your pet, consult your veterinarian to ensure their vaccines are up to date and discuss protection against contagious diseases like canine influenza.
+When traveling with pets, secure them in a harness or carrier during car rides.
+Never leave them alone in a vehicle.
+Bring essentials such as food, medications, and first-aid supplies.
+For boarding, consult your veterinarian about vaccine status and protection against contagious diseases like canine influenza.

 If you suspect your pet has ingested something harmful, contact your veterinarian or the ASPCA Animal Poison Control Center at 1-888-426-4435 immediately.
 For 24/7 veterinary care, come to DoveLewis or call us at 503-228-7281 if you notice signs of distress, such as sudden behavioral changes, vomiting, or diarrhea.